tobocop/howhardwoulditbe/README.md

 We use a local Windows VM with SQL Server Express in development.

+* install qt on host for capybara webkit brew install qt

 * install freetds on host

     brew install freetds